 Reply

-Vasya Boychuk almost 6 years ago
+Vasya Boychuk over 6 years ago

 In part about LSP: you fixed return format of posts method, but changed behaviour by added filter by `post.popular?`